-The spelling of Leif's name is also all over the place.
-In the Old Norse Language, “Leif Erikson” is spelled Leifr Eiríksson.
-But in Nynorsk—a younger version of Norwegian writing—it’s spelled Leiv Eiriksson.
-And that’s just the tip of the iceberg.
+The spelling is also all over the place.
+In the Old Norse language, Leif Erikson is spelled “Leifr Eiríksson.”
+But in Nynorsk, a younger version of Norwegian writing, it’s spelled “Leiv Eiriksson.”
 To complicate things even further, some writers favor alternate spellings like Ericson, Eriksson, and Erikson.
-In the U.S., the most widely-used version is Leif Erikson, so we’ll just go with that.
+In the U.S., the most widely-used version is Leif Erikson.

 Saint Brendan the Navigator was a well-traveled Irish abbot who died around 577 CE.
 Tales of his deeds remained popular after he died, and in the 9th century, his legend was bolstered by a Latin-language biography called The Voyage of St. Brendan.